underscoreio/underscoreio/src/html/_posts/2015-05-28-typechecking-sql.md

 }
 ~~~

 (Note the `$` in the class name is not a typo.
 The class name is being passed to Java's `Class.forName`, but of course Java doesn't have a singleton as such.
-The Slick configuration does the right thing to the name for Java when it sees `$`.
+The Slick configuration does the right thing to load `$MODULE` when it sees `$`.
 These shenanigans are described in [Chapter 29 of _Programming in Scala_][pins].)

-A consequence of supplying a `@StaticDatabaseConfig` is that you can define a one databases configuration for your application and a different one for the compiler to use.
+A consequence of supplying a `@StaticDatabaseConfig` is that you can define one databases configuration for your application and a different one for the compiler to use.
 That is, perhaps you are running an application, or test suite, against an in-memory database, but validating the queries at compile time against a production-like integration database.

-It's also worth noting that `tsq` works with inserts and updates too:
+It's also worth noting that `tsql` works with inserts and updates too:

 ~~~ scala
 val greeting = "Hello"